bigchaindb/bigchaindb-driver/docs/advanced-usage.rst

 ----------------------

-A hash-lock condition on an asset is like a password condition: anyone with the secret preimage (like a password) can fulfill the hash-lock condition and transfer the asset to themselves.
+A hash-lock condition on an asset is like a password condition: anyone with the secret preimage (i.e. a password) can fulfill the hash-lock condition and transfer the asset to themselves.

 Under the hood, fulfilling a hash-lock condition amounts to finding a string